-RIBBLE VALLEY BOROUGH COUNCIL INFORMATION REPORT TO POLICY & FINANCE COMMITTEE meeting date: 20 NOVEMBER 2012 title: TREASURY MANAGEMENT MONITORING 2012/13 submitted by: DIRECTOR OF RESOURCES principal author: TRUDY HOLDERNESS
+RIBBLE VALLEY BOROUGH COUNCIL | INI REPORT TO POLICY & FINANCE COMMITTEE title: TREASURY MANAGEMENT MONITORING 2012/13 principal author: TRUDY HOLDERNESS

-- 1.1 To provide you with a monitoring report on our treasury management activities for period 1 April 2012 to 31 October 2012 - 1.2 Relevance to the Council's ambitions and priorities: - In accordance with the corporate strategy priority "to ensure a well-managed Council by maintaining critical financial management and controls."
+- 1.1 To provide you with a monitoring report on our treasury management activities for period 1 April 2012 to 31 October 2012 - 1.2 Relevance to the Council's ambitions and priorities: - ❖ In accordance with the corporate strategy priority "to ensure a well-managed Council by maintaining critical financial management and controls."
 This report provides members with information regarding the treasury management activities for the period. - 1.3 You have previously approved a treasury management policy in accordance with CIPFA's code of practice on treasury management for Local Authorities. - 1.4 In accordance with this policy committee should receive a quarterly monitoring report on the Council's treasury management operations.